vocdoni/docs/docs/architecture/components/census-service.md

   "id": "req-12345678",
   "request": {
     "method": "genProof",
-    "censusId": "hexString",
+    "censusId": "0x12345678/0x23456789",
-    "claimData": "string", // the claim for which data is requested "rootHash": "optional-hexString", // from a specific merkle tree snapshot "timestamp": 1556110671
+    "claimData": "string", // the claim for which the proof is requested "rootHash": "optional-hexString", // [optional] from a specific merkle tree snapshot "timestamp": 1556110671
   },
   "signature": "string"